MikeShepard/WPFBot3000/WPFBot3000/docs/Window.md

 ## PARAMETERS

 ### -Contents
 The controls found in the window.
-A scriptblock containing commands that output controls (from WPF_DSL primarily, but you can emit your own WPF controls if you'd like)
+A scriptblock containing commands that output controls (from WPFBot3000 primarily, but you can emit your own WPF controls if you'd like)

 ```yaml
 Type: ScriptBlock